top of page

 I wonder if this just adds confusion rather than clarification.
 The comments indicating that claims have been reduced by Net Deductible Programs indicate only one thing; that the Experience Modification Rate is lower than it should be were it not for Net Reporting.

-But, if some business like, say, a general contactor is reviewing proposals from subcontractors for a new project and screening for EMRs below a 1.00, what is the GC supposed to do with that information?
-The GC has no way of knowing what the EMR should be or if the subcontractor had a $500 deductible or a $100,000 deductible.
-Or, is the mod 1 point lower than it should be or 20 points?
+But, if some business like, say, a construction general contactor is reviewing proposals from subcontractors for a new project and screening for EMRs below a 1.00, what is the GC supposed to do with that information?
+The GC has no way of knowing:

 Some states allow net reporting for small deductible programs only and some for large and small.
 Some states have a cap on the amount that can be "netted out" from a claim while others have no maximum other than the level of your deductible.
 A small $500 deductible, for example, might not even move the needle.
 It wouldn't have much impact at all on lost-time claims due to their expense while medical-only claims are already reduced by 70% through the Experience Rating Adjustment (ERA is another subject altogether).

 I'm sure you can tell that I think these new "comments" might add more confusion.
-If a GC just assumes that "NCCI wouldn't go to the trouble of notifying us" if something wasn't really wrong, may it then decide to similarly not consider those propects?
+If a GC just assumes that "NCCI wouldn't go to the trouble of notifying us" if something wasn't really wrong, may it then decide to similarly not consider those prospects?

 I've never thought there is any reason to completely discontinue the practice of using Experience Modification Rates as new business qualifiers.
 If company has an unusually high 1.75 or 1.90 EMR, wouldn't you want to know?
 I think NCCI is most concerned about it's work product being used to unfairly disqualify businesses from opportunity.
 But, maybe in trying to rectify one problem, it created another.